Library

 adjective verb

 showing curiosity or concern about something or someone.
-To persuade to do, become involved with something.
+To make someone want to know about something.

 /iɡˈzajəˌrāt/